 The bank will announce the outcome of the meeting at midnight locally (2200 GMT).

 Erdogan congratulated the central bank last week after it left interest rates on hold, despite the lira’s precipitous decline, while his new economy minister came out a day before the meeting saying the bank should not hike.

 “Stand firm, don’t raise,” the pro-government Yeni Safak newspaper said in its main front page headline on Tuesday, alongside a picture of Basci.

 “The interest rate lobby based in London and New York virtually blackmailed the central bank yesterday, pushing the lira has high as 2.39 against the dollar,” the paper said.

 Thirty respondents in the Reuters poll, a wide sample of Turkish and international banks, forecast a rate hike, with estimates ranging from a rise of 125 basis points to 425.
 Only one forecast the bank would leave rates unchanged.

 There was less consensus over whether such a move would be enough to stabilise the lira and tame inflation, with 12 economists saying yes and seven saying no, citing the need for structural reforms and political stability.

-The graft scandal, which triggered the resignation of three ministers and detention of businessmen close to Erdogan, has grown into one of the biggest challenges of his 11 years at the helm, just as he prepares for local elections in March and a presidential race he is expected to contest five months later.
+The graft scandal, which triggered the resignation of three ministers and detention of businessmen close to Erdogan, has grown into one of the biggest challenges of his 11 years at the helm.

 His reaction, purging the police force of thousands of officers and seeking tighter government control over courts, has been criticised by the European Union and raised investor concern over the rule of law and independence of state institutions.